Pacesanda2000/Curl-server/README.md

+# mycv-docker

+## Usage

 This pipeline verifies server availability with CURL tool.
 Put IP address instead of $IP-ADDRESS variable and test.